Swordplay & Swashbucklers

 With news that Disney is planning a new standalone pirate film starring a female pirate, it’s time review what has become a pirate trope: the woman in red, specifically, or at least often, a redhead.
 Why this trope in regard to a new Disney film?
 Because speculation has it that the film will be tied to Redd the Pirate above.

-UPDATE: According to Margot Robbie in the press on November 14, 2022, Disney has killed the project.
-A pity indeed, it might’ve been quite the film.
+UPDATE: According to Margot Robbie in the press on November 14, 2022, Disney has killed the project, although rumors periodically surface that Disney continues to look at continuing the franchise, including a film with a female protagonist.
+A pity indeed that the rumored Robbie film was cancelled, it might’ve been quite the film.
 Certainly the genre needs a new female-led pirate film hearkening back to the Golden Age of Piracy and Pirate Film.
 There have been only a few made.
-Shoutout to The Pirates (2014), a Korean comedy-drama about Korean pirates, starring Son Ye-jin.
+Shout-out to The Pirates (2014), a Korean comedy-drama about Korean pirates, with strong overtones of the Disney Pirates of the Caribbean franchise, starring Son Ye-jin.
+(And please let it not be about Anne Bonny!
+See below…)

 In the meantime while waiting for a new pirate film with a female lead, we’ll take a quick look at some of the myths and realities of female pirates during the so-called Golden Age of Piracy in the Americas from roughly 1655 to 1730.

-The seemingly obvious origin of the woman in red (a “scarlet woman”?), at least in terms of pirate fiction and film, is the Redhead in line in the bride auction–“Take a Wench for a Bride”–in the original version of the Disney Pirates of the Caribbean attraction in which drunken pirates shouted, “We wants the redhead!”
-Forced marriage, in other words.
+The obvious apparent origin of the woman in red (a “scarlet woman”?), at least in terms of pirate fiction and film, is the Redhead in line in the bride auction–“Take a Wench for a Bride”–in the original version of the Disney Pirates of the Caribbean attraction in which drunken pirates shouted, “We wants the redhead!”
+Forced marriage, in other words, and all of its associated crimes.

 Notably, text on the back of the publicity still describes the scene as an auction: “Gold-hungry pirate captain puts the town’s fair maidens–and the ones not so fair–on the auction block for his rowdy crewmen.”
 Thankfully, things have somewhat changed since then, tongue-in-cheek humor or not.

-The Disney auction scene may have been inspired by scenes in The Black Swan (1942), Anne of the Indies (1951), and Against All Flags (1952), in which captured women are portrayed as captives to be sold or given away as plunder.
-Both Against All Flags and Anne of the Indies have auction scenes of female captives.
+The Disney auction scene was doubtless inspired by scenes in The Black Swan (1942), Anne of the Indies (1951), and, in particular, Against All Flags (1952), in which captured women are portrayed as captives to be sold or given away as plunder.
+Both Anne of the Indies and Against All Flags have auction scenes of female captives, and the latter has an auctioneer with whip-in-hand as in the Disney attraction.

 When it first opened in 1967, the Disney attraction was intended as–and in fact was–a tongue-in-cheek, lighthearted, swashbuckling film-based version of buccaneers sacking a hapless Spanish town in the Caribbean.
 Marketing text associated with early publicity stills noted that the ride was a “thoroughly realistic re-creation of buccaneer days.”